 French Inheritance tax and Assurance Vie policies

 A significant Assurance Vie tax benefit relates directly to French inheritance tax planning.
-In the event of death, there is an allowance of up to €152,500 per beneficiary free from inheritance tax.
-For example, where there are three beneficiaries, €457,500 can be passed on completely free of succession taxes.
+In the event of death, an allowance of up to €152,500 per beneficiary is free from inheritance tax.
+For example, with three beneficiaries, €457,500 can be passed on completely free of succession taxes.
 Distributions from Assurance Vie contracts above this amount are subject to 20% tax up to a threshold of €852,500.
 There is a top rate of 31.25% for any excess above this amount.

 Assets held within an Assurance Vie

-An Assurance Vie plan is an investment contract where policy-holders can create a personal portfolio from a wide range of available funds.
-The fund selection should reflect the risk profile and investment requirements of the client.
+An Assurance Vie plan is an investment contract where policyholders can create a personal portfolio from various available funds.
+The fund selection should reflect the client’s risk profile and investment requirements.

 International Assurance Vie providers

-International Assurance Vie Providers also issue French compliant contracts.
+International Assurance Vie Providers also issue French-compliant contracts.
 Correspondence is generally in English.
-Policy-holders can request that the insurance company calculate and pay any tax due directly to the French tax authorities on their behalf.
-Taxation on withdrawals may be deducted at source by the insurer or declared as a ‘gain’ in your annual income tax return.
+Policyholders can request that the insurance company calculate and pay any tax due directly to the French tax authorities on their behalf.
+The insurer may deduct tax on withdrawals at source or declare it as a ‘gain’ in your annual income tax return.

 Always review and monitor your investments

-As with all aspects of financial planning, you should make sure that your chosen investment product is appropriate for your circumstances.
-It is essential to understand which ‘pot’ of money is suitable for which purpose.
+As with all aspects of financial planning, you should ensure that your chosen investment product is appropriate for your circumstances.
 In the above case example, an Assurance Vie investor might establish a policy to provide retirement income.
-As always, it is crucial to review and monitor your portfolio performance regularly and be up-to-date with any changes in Assurance Vie tax rates.
+As always, reviewing and monitoring your portfolio performance regularly and being up-to-date with any changes in Assurance Vie tax rates is crucial.
 An International contract has sufficient flexibility to allow you to change tack as and when circumstances dictate so you can benefit fully from the French Assurance Vie regime.